fintual-oss/fast-xirr/README.md

 # FastXirr

-FastXirr is a high-performance Ruby gem for calculating the Internal Rate of Return (IRR) and Extended Internal Rate of Return (XIRR).
+FastXirr is a high-performance Ruby gem for calculating the Extended Internal Rate of Return (XIRR).
 It leverages C under the hood for rapid calculations, making it suitable for performance-critical applications.

 ## Features